"Train up a child in the way he should go, and when he is old he will not depart from it." Proverbs 22:6

 Catholic Sprouts Spotify: https://open.spotify.com/show/38WA3djuSkII5M3p1GyN6S

 Saints Stories for Kids: https://luminarypodcasts.com/listen/shining-light-dolls/saint-stories-for-kids/ep-102-st-kevin/ecda06e8-6d26-4ba8-aad3-6d54b7350749

 Orla's Book Corner

 Our parish is blessed to have our very own registered therapy dog in attendance at many of our children's read-aloud sessions, walking group strolls, and other dog-friendly events.
-Orla is an eight-year-old Golden Retriever whose human happens to be Kate McGrath, Pastoral Associate and Faith Formation Coordinator for OLA Grades K-8.
+Orla is a 10-year-old Golden Retriever whose human happens to be our Pastoral Associate, Kate McGrath.
 Because Orla wants to share her many adventures with others, Kate has written down some of her stories in short, read-aloud books that are great introductions to the richness of our Catholic faith and what they mean to our daily lives.

 Please feel free to download these mini-books and share them with others.